-I’m SO happy you can be here to make wine approachable, enjoyable, and fun!
+I’m SO happy you can be here to enjoy wine with me!

 The wine world can be pretentious and expensive.